 Knowledge of fundamental concepts of physics linked to technological processes which are present in computer systems.
+Utilization of scientific-technical software which is appropriate for the resolution of hardware problems applied in the frame of Computer Science and Engineering.

 6. Units / Contents